-1. Tap Trusted places from the Smart Lock menu.
+1. Tap on “Trusted Places” in the Smart Lock menu.

 The final method for utilizing Smart Lock on your Android device is Trusted Devices pairing.
-It keeps your phone unlocked whenever it is close to other devices you trust, like your smartwatch.
+It keeps your phone unlocked whenever it is close to other devices you trust, like a smartwatch.
 The device automatically unlocks your phone whenever they connect.

 To use Trusted Devices to unlock your phone:

 3. Tap Add trusted device and choose one of your trusted Bluetooth devices to unlock your phone.

 4. Make the selection, then tap on the “Yes, add” button to complete the setup.

 1. What should I do if Trusted Places doesn’t work?